SergioGordillo/CounterAppAngular/README.md

 They are three little apps to practice Angular.
 I only used Angular (obviously with TS), to develop them. <br>

-# Which is the purpose of these web app? :thinking:
+# Which is the purpose of these web apps? :thinking:

 They are three web apps I made based on Fernando Herrera Angular course 🧐.
 I havent made barely changes compared to the project that Fernando Herrera made on the course, but just because I want to learn and adquire the basic Angular knowledge 🤓.
 I know the styles are very basic, but I just focused on Angular stuff.
 I learnt with these projects about: